 Which is best?
 Whey or Soy?

 Again – no 2 athletes are the same & their body needs are unique as well.

 That is one reason why so many products exist and do well on the market – they produce results, but maybe only in certain body types, blood types, nutrition needs, etc.

-I personally prefer the grass-fed whey but I have known some athletes who could not digest soy.
+I personally prefer the grass-fed whey and I have known some athletes who could not digest soy.

-I have tried to include some of the best (& better tasting) powders here for ALL types for your consideration.
+I have tried to include some of the better (& better tasting) powders here for ALL types for your consideration.

 Best options for protein powders

 Mt.
 Capra Products Double Bonded Goat Milk Protein – Great if you have an allergy to cow’s milk.